- IT maintenance planned outages

 - CloudStor Decommissioning

-AARNet has advised that it will be decommissioning its CloudStor file storage services (including Sync & Share, SWAN, & S3) on Friday, 15 December 2023.
+AARNet has advised that it will be decommissioning its CloudStor file storage services (including Sync & Share, SWAN, & S3) at midday on Friday, 15 December 2023.

 Their service for sending large files will remain available as a standalone service, FileSender.

-You can use the Request All My Data function when you log in to CloudStor to get a zip file of all your data and automatically close your account.
-AARNet is running free CloudStor Decommission Clinics for users, the next one is on 30 October 2023.
+You can use the Request All My Data function in CloudStor to get a zip file of all your data and automatically close your account.

 What happens next?